Flexible Batteries highlights the key advances in flexible batteries, a booming new direction in the energy storage field.

 Ye Zhang is currently an associate professor at the College of Engineering and Applied Sciences at the Nanjing University.
 She received her Ph.D. degree in Macromolecular Chemistry and Physics from the Fudan University in 2018 and then joined the Harvard Medical School as a postdoctoral research fellow.
 Her research focuses on the development of soft electronics including batteries, sensors, and bioelectronic devices.

 Lie Wang is currently a postdoctoral scholar at the Nanjing University.
-He received his B.S. in Materials Science and Engineering from the Zhejiang Sci-Tech University in 2015 and his Ph.D. in Macromolecular Chemistry and Physics from the Fudan University in 2020.
+He received his PhD in Macromolecular Chemistry and Physics from the Fudan University in 2020.
 His research focuses on the development of flexible energy and electronic devices and their wearable applications.

-Huisheng Peng is currently the University Professor at Fudan University.
+Huisheng Peng is currently a university professor at Fudan University.
 His interest focuses on polymer fiber electronics.
-He has published over 300 papers and 4 books.
-Professor Peng also obtains 79 licensed patents with 36 royally transferred to the industry.
+He has published over 300 papers and four books.
+Professor Peng has also obtained 79 licensed patents with 36 royally transferred to the industry.